silvacms/documentation/source/silva/buildout.rst

    $ wget http://peak.telecommunity.com/dist/ez_setup.py
    $ sudo python2.6 ez_setup.py

-Now that we have the setuptools installed, we can use ``easy_install``.
-Just run the following command:
+Now that :term:`Setuptools` is installed, you can use the newly installed script ``easy_install`` to install :term:`ZopeSkel`:

 .. code-block:: sh

    $ sudo easy_install-2.6 -U ZopeSkel

-If you are using Mac OS X, we recommend to use the option ``-s``.
-By default ``easy_install`` puts all scripts in the same directory as Python, which is hidden inside a framework on Mac OS X. By specifying ``-s /opt/local/bin`` installed scripts are going to be installed in the same directory than Mac Ports softwares:
+If you are using Mac OS X, you can use the option ``-s`` to specify a installation directory for scripts installed with a package.
+By default ``easy_install`` install all packages scripts in the same directory as Python, which is hidden inside a framework directory on Mac OS X. By specifying ``-s /opt/local/bin`` scripts are going to be installed in the same directory than Mac Ports softwares:

 .. code-block:: sh